JuliaLang/julia/doc/manual/conversion-and-promotion.rst

     *(x::Number, y::Number) = *(promote(x,y)...)
     /(x::Number, y::Number) = /(promote(x,y)...)

-In certain cases, the result type also depends on the operator;
-such scenarios are handled by the ``promote_op`` function.

 These method definitions say that in the absence of more specific rules for adding, subtracting, multiplying and dividing pairs of numeric values, promote the values to a common type and then try again.
 That's